Verizon-4/Foliage/README.md

 Using a computer vision model to predict the impact of foliage on service quality

 ## Prerequisites
-You will need to have [Homebrew proj] (https://formulae.brew.sh/formula/proj) installed on your machine to use geopandas:
+You will need to have [Homebrew proj] (https://formulae.brew.sh/formula/proj) installed on your machine to use geopandas.

 Installation for macOS:
 ```shell
 brew install proj